Using Single Row Functions in SQL

 Analytic Functions

-Analytic functions provide a way to perform advanced calculations and analyses within SQL queries.
-These functions operate on sets of rows and return aggregated results, making them valuable for data analysis and reporting purposes.
+Analytic functions perform advanced calculations and analyses within SQL queries.
+These functions operate on sets of rows and return aggregated results.

 Aggregate Functions

-Aggregate functions perform calculations on a set of values and return a single value as the result.
-These functions include SUM, AVG, MAX, MIN, and COUNT, among others.
-They are commonly used to generate summary reports and statistical analyses.
+Single-row aggregate functions calculate a set of values and return a single value.
+These functions include SUM, AVG, MAX, MIN, and COUNT.
+They generate summary reports and statistical analyses.

 Miscellaneous Functions

-Oracle Database also offers various miscellaneous functions that serve specialized purposes, such as handling NULL values, extracting metadata, and performing mathematical calculations.
+Oracle Database also offers various functions that serve specialized purposes.
+These include handling NULL values, extracting metadata, and mathematical calculations.

 4. Best Practices for Optimizing Oracle Database SQL Functions

-To ensure optimal performance and efficient utilization of Oracle Database SQL functions, consider implementing the following best practices:
+To ensure optimal performance and efficiency of Oracle Database SQL functions, consider implementing the following best practices:

 Efficient Query Optimization